GE awards 'jaw-dropping' $50K grant to Assemble makerspace in Pittsburgh

 One day the kids are building a mini-library, the next they are laser-cutting signs, learning about space or writing computer code.

-There are 3D printers and hammers and nails, computers to code on and paper to draw on, said Nina Barbuto, founder and director of Assemble .
+There are 3-D printers and hammers and nails, computers to code on and paper to draw on, said Nina Barbuto, founder and director of Assemble .

 “There's always something to learn,” Barbuto said.